-DAZN is a British sports streaming and entertainment platform established in 2007 as Perform Group, following the merger of Premium TV Limited and Inform Group.
-Owned by Access Industries, founded by Sir Len Blavatnik, DAZN is headquartered in London, England.
-Shay Segev has been the CEO since January 2021, with Lincoln Benet, John Gleasure, and Guillaume D’Hauteville serving as non-executive directors.
-It delivers live and on-demand sports content to various markets via an over-the-top subscription service.
+DAZN is a British over-the-top sports streaming and entertainment platform, established in 2007 initially as Perform Group through a merger.
+It is owned by Access Industries, founded by Sir Len Blavatnik, and headquartered in London.
+Shay Segev is the CEO as of January 2021.
+The non-executive directors include Lincoln Benet, John Gleasure, and Guillaume D’Hauteville.

-In 2007, Perform Group was created through the merger of Premium TV Limited and Inform Group.
+In 2007, Perform Group was created through the merger of Premium TV Limited, an event sport broadcasting network, and the Inform Group, a digital sports rights agency.

 In February 2011, Perform acquired Goal.com.